 #6: Bowdoin College—Brunswick, ME

-Ranked as the fifth best liberal arts college in 2019 by the U.S. News, Bowdoin is a small college in Brunswick, Maine, known for its academics and, its top-ranked dining halls.
+Ranked as the sixth best liberal arts college in 2020 by the US News, Bowdoin is a small college in Brunswick, Maine, known for its academics and its top-ranked dining halls.
 Bowdoin also owns a coastal studies center on Orr Island, and a scientific field center on Kent Island.
 Bowdoin is a great choice for students who want to study many different fields, and offers 42 majors for students.

 - "If you're passionate about anything, Bowdoin provides you with the resources to explore those passions."